cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ### Keyboard Maestro Part 1

 * Start by creating a new macro within Keyboard Maestro.
-Once again, setting up a MIDI trigger, using the `MIDI Learn` option as was done in Part 1.
+Once again, setting up a MIDI trigger, using the `MIDI Learn` option as was done in [Part 1]({{< ref "midi-mixer-part-1" >}}).
-  * As a departure from part 1, after you've used `MIDI Learn` to determine the correct slider/knob, change the dropdown to the right of controller number from `is pressed` to `changes` (this will allow for triggers in either direction)
+  * As a departure from part 1, after you've used `MIDI Learn` to determine the correct slider/knob, change the dropdown to the right of controller number from `is pressed` to `changes` (this will allow for triggers in either direction).
 * Next add an action at the bottom of the macro pane, search for `Set Variable to Text`, and add it to the current macro.
 * (Now it gets fun)
   * Set the variable name to `Vol`
-  * Set the 'to' `%TriggerValue[3]%` (this a way for Keyboard Maestro to parse a string of data into the values we want.
-There's a link below to the MIDI page of the  Keyboard Maestro wiki linked below if you want more details)
+  * Set the 'to' `%TriggerValue[3]%` this is the way for Keyboard Maestro to parse a string of data into the values we want.
+There's a link below to the MIDI page of the  Keyboard Maestro wiki if you want more details.
-* Add another action, this time searching for `Semaphore Lock` and add it to the macro [details]({{< ref "#semaphore-lock" >}})
+* Add another action, this time searching for `Semaphore Lock` and add it to the macro.
+[Technical details below]({{< ref "#semaphore-lock" >}})
   * Give the lock the name `VolumeLock`
 * Add another action, this time searching for `Execute a JavaScript For Automation` and add it to the macro.
-* In the body of that action add the following JavaScript code; [details]({{< ref "#javascript-automation" >}})
+* In the body of that action add the following JavaScript code; [Technical details below]({{< ref "#javascript-automation" >}})

 ```javascript
 var kme = Application("Keyboard Maestro Engine");